Gil Student

-Gil Ofer Student (born August 8, 1972) is the Book Editor of the Orthodox Union's Jewish Action magazine; former Managing Editor of OU Press, and an Orthodox Jewish blogger who writes about the interface between different facets of Judaism, specifically Orthodox Judaism and Modern Orthodox Judaism.
+Gil Ofer Student (born August 8, 1972) is the former Book Editor of the Orthodox Union's Jewish Action magazine, former Managing Editor of OU Press, and an Orthodox Jewish blogger who writes about the interface between different facets of Judaism, specifically Orthodox Judaism and Modern Orthodox Judaism.
 He is an ordained non-pulpit serving Orthodox rabbi who serves as a member of the Editorial Committee of the Orthodox Union's Jewish Action magazine and the Director of the Halacha Commission of the Rabbinical Alliance of America.
-He previously served two terms as a member of the Executive Committee of the Rabbinical Council of America.
+He is currently serving on his third term as a member of the Executive Committee of the Rabbinical Council of America.

 Biography

 Student was raised in Teaneck, New Jersey, where his parents still live.
 In his youth, he attended a Conservative Jewish synagogue.
 He is an alumnus of Solomon Schechter elementary school and Frisch School and a baal teshuva.

 He is a 1994 graduate of Yeshiva College and was listed in the 2005 alumni directory as a rabbi and a quantitative analyst working in financial reinsurance.
 Student lives in the Marine Park section of Brooklyn, New York, and has served as president of Khilah Marine Park synagogue led by Rabbi Baruch Pesach Mendelson.
 He is married and has four children and three grandchildren.